Tax Return Lodgment Due Dates

 Appointing a Tax Agent – Deadlines

-Tax Agents automatically have an extension of time to lodge tax returns, according to a progressive lodgment program.
+Tax Agents automatically have an extension of time to lodge tax returns, according to their adherence to a progressive lodgment program.

 To be added to a tax agent’s program for the first time, you should contact a tax agent before 31 October, or if transferring from another agent, by 31 December.